ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-05-19-display-microsoft-todo-or-calendar-using-git.md

 ---
-title: Display Microsoft To Do or Calendar using Git - free domain
+title: Display Microsoft To Do or Calendar using Git and Microsoft graph toolkit - free domain
 author: valeras
 date: 2023-05-19 00:05:00 +0800
 categories: